1377434166/DO/README.md

 # DO
-the code of do index
+the code of DO index in matlab